isomerpages/govtech-gobusiness-main/_run-and-grow/5c-licensing-eadviser.md

       **Licence for Animal Exhibition**
       The Licence for Animal Exhibition is issued by Animal & Veterinary Service to use a premise for animal display, exhibition, performance or distribution.
 [Click here](https://www.google.com.sg/){:target="_blank"}
-  - title: Board of Architects (BOA)
+  - title: Board of Architects
     content: |
       **Licence to Supply Architectural Services**
       For providing architectural services that require submission of plans and certificates to authorities regulating buildings.
 [Click here](https://www.google.com.sg/){:target="_blank"}
-  - title: Housing & Development Board (HDB)
+  - title: Housing & Development Board
     content: |
       **Application for Changes (HDB Commercial Properties)**
       HDB Commercial Tenants may apply for change in trade/partner(s)/business mode, transfer, assignment or renting out their properties.
 HDB Commercial Owners may apply for renting out their living quarters.
 [Click here](https://www.google.com.sg/){:target="_blank"}